dfritschy/cjw-summercamp-slides/scripts/md/slides.md

 -->

 * <strong>Donat</strong> is owner of Webmanufaktur, a full service web agency in Switzerland.
 He works as projects manager, software architect and developer and likes thinking outside of the box.
-In the last year he has been involved in major eZ 5 projects.
+In the last year he has been involved in major pure eZ 5 projects.
 * <strong>Ekke</strong> is a consultant with deep knowledge in eZ Publish 4 and 5, eZ Find / Apache Solr and with a faible for coming cutting edge web technologies.
 He is one of the organizers of the PHP Unconference since eight years.
 * Members of CJW Network